Charles Herbert Garvin

 Charles Herbert Garvin, M.D.
 (October 27, 1890 – July 17, 1968) was a prominent African-American physician, writer, and educator in Cleveland, Ohio.
 He published 26 papers for the Journal of the National Medical Association on subjects ranging from tuberculosis in African-American populations, to the history of the black movement.

-Garvin served in World War I (as a part of the Medical Reserve Corps) in the 92nd Division, a section designated for African-Americans due to the segregation laws.
+Garvin served in World War I (as a part of the Medical Reserve Corps) in the 92nd Division, a section designated for African-Americans due to segregation laws.
 He served in France with the rank of captain and as battalion surgeon of the 367th Infantry.

-Garvin served a large number of positions, including chief instructor in Western Reserve University, Board Officer of Howard University and editor of the journal of the National Medical Association.
+Garvin served in a large number of positions, including chief instructor in Western Reserve University, Board Officer of Howard University, and editor of the journal of the National Medical Association.
 Eventually, he became the president in the Cleveland branch of the National Negro Medical Association.

 Garvin was a close friend of W.E.B.
 Du Bois; seventeen letters written between them from 1927–1948 have survived.

 Early life and education

 Charles Garvin was born in Jacksonville, Florida, to Charles Edward Garvin and Theresa De Corcey.
 His father had been a letter carrier.
 Not much is known about Garvin's early life except for school records.
-He attended a wide array of Jacksonvlle public schools before his parents sent him to Atlanta University Academy from 1904 to 1908.
+He attended a wide array of Jacksonville public schools before his parents sent him to Atlanta University Academy from 1904 to 1908.

 In 1908, Garvin began his undergraduate studies at Howard University in Washington D.C.
 Feeling at home with the vibrant African-American community at school, he decided to remain in the area and attend Howard University College of Medicine in 1911.
 His completion of medical school was hailed in the local paper in 1915.

 Garvin's years at Howard reveal his civic commitment.
 He became an active member of the Alpha Phi Alpha fraternity.
-Alpha Phi Alpha was founded in 1906 and has produced a line of highly successful and innovated graduates, such as Martin Luther King Jr., Jesse Owens, W.E.B.
+Alpha Phi Alpha was founded in 1906 and has produced a line of highly successful and innovative graduates, such as Martin Luther King Jr., Jesse Owens, W.E.B.
 Du Bois, and United Nations Ambassador Andrew Young.
 From 1911 to 1912, Garvin served as the General Secretary and Executive Director of Alpha Phi Alpha.
 In 1912, Garvin attended and was elected as the fourth president of Alpha Phi Alpha at the fourth annual convention in Ann Arbor, Michigan.
 He served two terms as president, between 1912 and 1914.

-As president, Garvin wrote the fraternity's "Esprit De Fraternite".
-In it he wrote: